apike/allenpike.com/_posts/2018-10-08-vancouver-election-guide.markdown

 tags:
 ---

-*Updated through October 10 to reflect polling and make corrections.*
+*Updated through October 11 for new polling, endorsements, and corrections.*

 Canadian politics is, typically, boring.
 And we like it that way.
 We’ve seen what can happen when politics get too interesting.
 And well, America, you can keep it.
 Sorry.